shwetank/extension-docs/tut_context_menus.md

 	chrome.tabs.create({url: myQuery});
 }</pre>

-The function handles an '*info*' object of type *OnClickData* (CHRIS - THE ONE THING I DON'T GET FROM THIS EXPLANATION IS WHERE THIS ONCLICKDATA TYPE COMES FROM.
-IS IT SPECIFIED ANYWHERE, OR JUST WORKED OUT FROM THE CONTEXT YOU ARE USING INFO IN?
-I TAKE IT INFO IS JUST A GLOBAL OBJECT THAT YOU CAN ACCESS FROM ANYWHERE IN AN EXTENSION?) - this basically means that this object will contain a bunch of information from the thing you just clicked on.
+The function handles an '*info*' object of type [*OnClickData*](contextMenus.html#type-OnClickData)  - This is an object which stores a bunch of relavent information when a context menu item is clicked.
 In our case, it will contain information about the text we selected.
 We can get this by using `info.selectionText`.
 After that it is just a simple matter of appending that text to google's query URL as a query string, creating a new tab, and loading the URL you just assembled in the new tab.

 You can [download the context menu extension example](http://sample.com/index.html) described above and take a better look at the code.
 Also, you can [download another context menu example](http://sample.com/index.html) that creates different context menu types for different web objects (e.g. links, the page in general, images.)